zhan4429/Intro_to_bioinfor_2025fall/README.md

 <div style="border-left: 4px solid #007acc; padding: 0.5em 1em; background: #f0f8ff;">
 <strong>Note:</strong> Users do not have access to the new cluster and new Open OnDemand by default.
-To apply for access, you need to join the HPC Upgrade Early Adopter Program.
+To apply for access, you need to join the <a href="https://tufts.qualtrics.com/jfe/form/SV_08IS0n1YSTR6KRU" target="_blank">HPC Upgrade Early Adopter Program</a>.
 </div>

 ## Recording